rigel-js/rigel-system/README.md

     - [Combine Rows](#combine-rows)
   - [References](#references)

+## Tasks in user study

+For more information about the tasks we use in our user study, please click [here](https://github.com/rigel-js/rigel-system/blob/master/materials/tasks.md).
 ## Transformation categories

 To illustrate the transformation capability of Rigel, we summarize the potential transformation categories that can be done by Rigel in the following table.
 Note that the taxonomy and definition of operations is based on the framework from [1].